 Bay leaf is known as a seasoning, but those leaves grow on a tree of the same name.
-It can row to 60 feet (18 m.) high in the wild.
+It can grow up to 60 feet (18 m.) high in the wild.
 Can you grow bay in a container?
 It is entirely possible.
-A bay leaf tree in a pot is attractive, accepts pruning and stays much smaller than forest trees.
+A bay leaf tree in a pot is attractive, accepts pruning, and stays much smaller than forest trees.
 For information about growing bay leaves in containers, read on.

 Bay Laurel in a Container